lpodo/portfolio2/README.md

 - `/api/kv` — cloud storage proxy (GET to load, PUT to save).
 Requires the `X-KV-Key` header with the user's storage key.
 Only available when the Cloudflare KV backend is configured.
 - `/api/profile?ticker=AAPL` — sector/industry/country from Yahoo `assetProfile`.
 Returns nulls for ETFs and when Yahoo blocks the request.
 - `/api/quotesummary?ticker=AAPL&modules=financialData,defaultKeyStatistics,recommendationTrend,upgradeDowngradeHistory` — Yahoo Finance fundamentals via the `quoteSummary` API.
 Returns raw module data under `quoteSummary.result[0]`.
 Requires a Yahoo crumb token for auth; the worker fetches and caches the crumb in-memory automatically.
 If Yahoo returns 404 for a multi-module request (some ETFs lack certain modules), the worker falls back to per-module fetches and merges what succeeds.
 Used by the **Expanded Row** fundamentals lines and the **More** overlay.
 - `/api/isin?ticker=AAPL` — ISIN lookup.
 Currently a **stub**: always returns `{ isin: null }`.
 No free provider supplies ISIN data reliably (Yahoo doesn't return it, Business Insider scrapes are noisy, Twelve Data gates the field behind a paid add-on).
-The endpoint stays so the frontend contract is unchanged — users enter ISINs manually via the ✎ Edit form, and a real provider can be wired in later by editing only this handler.
+The endpoint stays so the frontend contract is unchanged — users enter ISINs manually from the expanded row, and a real provider can be wired in later by editing only this handler.
 The frontend caches a negative result with the `UNRESOLVED` marker so it won't re-query (see [Ticker data registry](#ticker-data-registry)).
 - `/api/hours?ticker=AAPL` — trading periods for the ticker's exchange (pre / regular / post start & end as Unix timestamps, plus `timezone` and `exchangeName`).
 Powers the trading-hours popover on the market-state icon.
 Fetched fresh per click, not cached.
 - `/api/alerts` — GET/PUT the user's server-side alert record: thresholds, check settings, and the last run's diagnostics.
 Stored in KV under `alerts:<key>` in plaintext (the scheduled job has to read it), separately from the main portfolio blob.
 - `/api/push/key` — returns the worker's VAPID public key, so it isn't embedded in the client.